Who is Eligible?

 - Scholastic Journalism Workshop Director

-- A faculty member of the school, college or department of journalism for whom the applicant will take a journalism course
+- A faculty member of the school, college or department of journalism for whom you will take a journalism course

 - JEA mentor, current or former